-4. If You Haven't, Can You Imagine Yourself Doing Something Sexual With Either Gender?
+4. If You Haven't, Can You Imagine Yourself Doing Something Sexual With More Than One Gender?

 Let it be known that hooking up with someone of the same gender is NOT a prerequisite to being bisexual.
 You can still feel attraction to someone without sucking their lips right off their face.
 (And similarly, you can hook up with someone of the same gender, and not identify on the LGBTQ+ spectrum.)

 Remember, you don't have to hook up with someone of a certain gender to feel attracted to them.
 I don't think any of my straight friends ran around saying, "Hmm, I'm not sure I'm attracted to guys because I haven't had my first kiss yet."
 (Although, if they had said that, I'd respect it.)
-All I'm saying is, if you figure out that your attraction to two genders is real, regardless of your hookup history, then bi-golly, you just might be bisexual.
-LOOK AT YOU F*CKING GO.
+All I'm saying is, if you figure out that your attraction to more than one gender is real, regardless of your hookup history, then bi-golly, you just might be bisexual.

 5. Are You Comfortable With The Label Of "Bisexual"?

 The most important thing you need to ask yourself if you think you might be bisexual is whether or not you, personally, are comfortable with that label.
-If you understand what bisexuality is, you think that best encompasses what you feel in terms of sexual attraction, and you feel good about calling yourself bisexual, then please excuse me for one second while I get some shots for us to celebrate the fact that you are, indeed, probably bisexual.
+If you understand what bisexuality is, you think that best encompasses what you feel in terms of attraction, and you feel good about calling yourself bisexual, then please excuse me for one second while I set off some fireworks for us to celebrate the fact that you could, indeed, be bisexual.